Postgre/lftp-portable-windows/readme.txt

 # Troubleshooting:

-ownership and deletion issues: double click on the ownership.bat and accept with Y. Then delete.
+ownership and deletion issues: double click on the correct ownership.bat and accept with Y. Then delete the folder.

 There is no conf/rc file with this set-up.
 You need to use an lftp script  with your required options and call that in ConEmu.
 It pretty much works out the same anyway.